White Hen Pantry

 White Hen Pantry (known as White Hen in the Midwest) was a Lombard, Illinois-based chain of approximately 261 predominantly franchisee-owned convenience stores located in and around Detroit, Boston / southern New Hampshire, southern Wisconsin, northwest Indiana and central Illinois areas of the United States.
 Most of the stores were open 24 hours and offered an array of standard convenience store fare such as coffees, cappuccinos, frozen and dry goods and toiletries.
 Many also had full delis serving boxed sandwiches and salads, name-brand meats and cheeses and fresh fruits and vegetables.
 White Hen's array of services included catering options and sales of external holiday gift cards.
-Most stores also had ATMs and provide lottery ticket sales; White Hen was the largest lottery ticket vendor in the state of Illinois.
+Most stores also had ATMs and sold lottery tickets; White Hen was the largest ticket vendor of the Illinois Lottery before being acquired by 7-Eleven.

 Most of the White Hen Pantry locations were rebranded as 7-Eleven stores by the end of 2010.

 History

-20th century

-White Hen Pantry was founded by Jewel Tea Company (now Jewel-Osco) as Kwik Shoppe and began franchising in July 1965, borrowing the idea from Texas-based 7-11 stores which were the first convenience stores.
-The first location opened in 1965 with the name Kwik Shoppe and was located at 20 E. Golf Road in Des Plaines, IL.
-A few months later, it adopted the White Hen Pantry name, taken from Jewel's egg supplier, White Hen Egg Farms.
-The next stores to open, also in 1965, were located at 6 S. Park Boulevard in Glen Ellyn, IL, 1045 S. York Road in Bensenville, IL and 155 E. 1st Street in Elmhurst, IL.

-After American Stores purchased Jewel in 1984, White Hen Pantry was sold to its management team and became an independent company.